SeaHogs/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to modify an appointment for a patient by specifying the index of the appointment in the appointment list.
 2.  vitalconnect saves the new appointment information.
-3.  vitalconnect displays the updated detail of the appointment modified.
+3.  vitalconnect displays the updated details of the appointment modified.
 </br>Use case ends.

 **Extensions**
 * 1a.
 The appointment referred by the index doesn't exist in the database.
   * 1a1. vitalconnect displays an error message.
     </br>Use case ends.
 * 1b.
-The id is not a valid number.
+The ID is not a valid number.
   * 1b1. vitalconnect displays an error message.
     </br>Use case ends.
 * 1c.
 The new information is in invalid form.
   * 1c1. vitalconnect displays an error message.
     </br>Use case ends.
 * 1d.
-The modified appointment time overlaps with existing appointment time.
+The modified appointment time overlaps with an existing appointment time.
   * 1d1. vitalconnect displays an error message and shows all the conflicting appointments.
     </br>Use case ends.